 Suffering a work injury can cause significant stress and confusion.
 You may not know what to do, but it’s important to remember that you do have rights.
 In fact, if you were injured at work while employed by a Georgia company, you are likely entitled to workers’ compensation benefits.
-That includes medical treatment, lost earnings, and permanent impairment benefits, assuming you are a qualified employee under the Georgia Workers’ Compensation Act.
+That includes medical treatment, lost earnings and permanent impairment benefits, assuming you are a qualified employee under the Georgia Workers’ Compensation Act.
 Our lawyers can help you with the workers’ comp process, even if your claim was denied.
 We can also tell you whether you have an additional claim against a negligent third party.

 A company that has three or more employees must carry workers’ compensation insurance.
 When a worker is injured while acting in the scope and course of his or her employment, that employee, with few exceptions, is entitled to workers’ compensation benefits.
-Our experienced attorneys at Ashenden & Associates, P.C., in Atlanta, has a long history of advocating for injured workers.
+Our experienced attorneys at Ashenden & Associates, P.C., in Atlanta, have a long history of advocating for injured workers.
 We focus on details and with co-counsel who specialize in only work related injuries to get results.

-However, if a third-party caused the injury then the employee may also have a personal injury claim against the negligent third party.
-Sub-contractors, property owners, equipment manufacturers, utility companies and negligent drivers are examples f third parties that may be held liable for a workplace accident.
+However, if a third-party caused the injury, then the employee may also have a personal injury claim against the negligent third party.
+Subcontractors, property owners, equipment manufacturers, utility companies and negligent drivers are examples of third parties that may be held liable for a workplace accident.
 Our attorneys are well-versed in advocating for injured workers in these situations, and we have the case results to prove it.

 We Understand What You Are Going Through